 • Yeasts are single cellular while molds are multicellular microorganisms.

 • Yeasts are colorless fungi while some molds are colorful.

 • Yeasts reproduce asexually while molds can reproduce asexually or sexually and spread through spores.

-1. Yeasts are single cell colorless fungi that reproduce asexually and are helpful in the preparation of food and some beverages.
-While mostly harmless, there are yeasts that affect immune-compromised people.
+• Yeasts are mostly harmless and helpful in the preparation of food and some beverages.
+However, there are yeasts that affect immune-compromised people.

 • Molds are harmful to our health in large quantities and it is best to keep them in check.
 There are some molds, however, that help in preparation of certain medicines such as Penicillin.

 - Difference Between Yeast and Fungi